emoncms/MyHomeEnergyPlanner/Modules/assessment/js/model/readme.md

 ## Bussiness Models based on Open Source

 We are very interested in Business Models and how open source can be used for making money at the same time that being a contribution for a better and fairer society.
-We encourage people to think on ways to make money with OpenBEM or any other opensource product.
+We encourage people to think on ways to make a living with OpenBEM or any other opensource product.
 Let us learn from you and share you experience with us.

 OpenBEM and [MyHomeEnergyPlanner](https://github.com/emoncms/MyHomeEnergyPlanner/) are "our" open source codes and our Business Model based on Open Source is a social franchise to deliver home energy assessment, more about this to come soon.